haruki7049/harulisp/README.md

 - [ ] add variable's type, this expression is as this, (define i: int 3).
 - [ ] assemble string literal in lexer
 - [ ] assemble string literal in object
+- [ ] write auto test for new function in lexer

 ### command line argments parser